PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/02-Python-Types.md

 -   Python statements do not terminate with a semicolon, although they can to no ill effect.
-Unlike with MATLAB, omitting the semicolon will *not* echo the statement's rsult to the screen; with Python, you have to purposely print something to see its value.
+Unlike with MATLAB, omitting the semicolon will *not* echo the statement's result to the screen; with Python, you have to purposely print something to see its value.

 -   We mentioned earlier that Python is a terse language.
 Iterables reflect that